alejandro501/bbp_domain_scraper/Readme.md

-# Engagements Fetcher Script
+# Bug Bounty Domain Scraper

-This Python script fetches bug bounty engagement data from Bugcrowd and extracts relevant scope targets from their changelogs.
+This tool fetches bug bounty program scope data from Bugcrowd and HackerOne and extracts all scope targets.

+## Fork ideas
+- Feel free to integrate the flow into other popular or not so popular bug bounty platforms too.

 ## Features